smithee-solutions/openpkoc/spec-src/pkoc-osdp-acu.md

 This REQUEST is sent by the ACU so that the PD may issue an Authentication Request to the card.
 This contains the protocol version, transaction ID, and "reader" identifier.
-If the Transaction ID has been previously provided the "Transaction ID TLV" field will contain a zero (tag 0x4c, length 1, value 0.)
+The order of these fields does not matter, the TLV tags identify them.
+If the Transaction ID has been previously provided the "Transaction ID TLV" field will be omitted or encoded as omitted.

 MFG payload
 -----------